OtavioHenrique/otaviovaladares.com/_posts/2018-09-10-logic-programming-new-way-of-thinking.md

 ?- father(charles, william).
 ```

-*During this text everytime that you see `?-` before an statement is because we're working on query context.*
+*During this text everytime that you see `?-` before a statement is because we're working on query context.*

 And Prolog will return `true`, and it will return `false` with we ask something that's not true: